19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Morale.md

 ## Enemy Morale

-When a breaking point occurs, the GM makes a [DC](../Core%20Procedures/DC.md) 15 [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) check for the creature or the leader if there is a group.
+When a breaking point occurs, the GM makes a [DC](../Core%20Procedures/DC.md) 15 [Check](../Core%20Procedures/Check.md) for the NPC or the leader if there is a group.
+Add the NPC's [Level](../../Player%20Characters/Derived%20Statistics/Level.md) to this check.
 On a failure, the *whole group's* morale is broken.

 On a failed morale check, the enemies will go into life preservation mode.
 They should first try to flee, if they deem that impossible or unlikely then they may attempt surrender.